vangorra/VG_Android_Lib/README.md

 * Unckeck copy contents to workspace.
 * Import both ActionBarSherlock and VG_Android_Lib
 * In your project properties, click the Android tab and add VG_Android_Lib as a library.
+* Be sure to change your theme to be a sherlock theme. <application android:theme="Theme.Sherlock" ...>
 * Enjoy!

+## Theming
+This library makes use of the ActionBar Sherlock library.
+Sherlock comes complete with many features and options.
+Check out their site for more information.